FrancisWooff/audiotest-2/README.md

-# audiotest-2
+# audiotest
 Template for School of Science, Engineering & the Environment students at the University of Salford to adapt to host comparative audio tests online.

-latest update 22/9/20 8:50
+THIS VERSION IS NOW LARGELY DEPRECIATED.
+The main branch of this repository uses an embedded video player to solve issues with poor browser support of switching audio tracks during playback of the html video element.
+Only use this version (which does this) if you wish to avoid use of the embedded Vidyard player in the main branch.
+At last test this version works on Safari & Edge (84).
+It does not currently work in Chrome without specific developer flags enabled.
+The .mov video codec used here does not work for Firefox, an .mp4 video would show, but it has not yet been tested if audio track switching will work with his codec. latest update 22/9/20 9:50

 To use this template the following additional actions are required as a minimum:

-1. An account with Vidyard https://www.vidyard.com to which to upload your video file or files with multiple audio tracks.
-2. Follow Vidyard support documentation at https://knowledge.vidyard.com/hc/en-us/articles/360010001713-Embed-your-video-on-a-webpage on enabling embed for the videos you’ve uploaded.
-Note that a maximum of 5 videos can be enabled for embed on a free Vidyard account.
-You should choose the “inline” embed option.
-3. You will need to edit each page of html (one per test page, see point 6 below) to replace the code there currently (which references a short test video with Vidyard) to the code copied in step 2 above.
+1. A video file with multiple audio tracks to switch between should accompany the other files (html, css, js & php) in the directory.
+The video file referenced in the html files currently is “output2.mov”, this reference will need to be edited to match the video file you are using.
+If using a different video codec it may also be necessary to amend "type="video/quicktime"" as appropriate.
-4. When the php file(s - one per test page, see point 6 below) are performing their function they e-mail test results to an address “hard written” into the code of the files.
+2. When the php file(s - one per test page, see point 6 below) are performing their function they e-mail test results to an address “hard written” into the code of the files.
 Currently placeholder address "you@edu.salford.ac.uk" is used, this will need to be edited to the test owner's e-mail address.
-5. The php file(s) need to be hosted on a machine running PHP (e.g. a web server) to perform their function.
+3. The php file(s) need to be hosted on a machine running PHP (e.g. a web server) to perform their function.
 You could test and develop the function of the html, css & js files hosting these locally, but the functionality that follows pressing “Submit” on the html page(s) will not work.
 See University Service Portal Knowledge article https://salfordprod.service-now.com/sp?id=search&q=KB0010645 for information on University provided hosting accounts.

 The following further steps may be needed to adapt the project for your use: